Turkey launches new ground, air offensive in northern Iraq | Law-Order

 Turkey launches new ground, air offensive in northern Iraq

-Turkey has launched a new ground and air cross-border offensive against Kurdish militants in northern Iraq, Turkey's defense minister announced early Monday.
+Turkey has launched a new ground and air cross-border offensive against Kurdish militants in northern Iraq, that has left at least 19 suspected Kurdish rebels dead and has wounded at least four Turkish soldiers, Turkey's defense minister said Monday.

-Turkish jets and artillery struck targets belonging to the Kurdistan Workers' Party, or PKK, and commando troops — supported by helicopters and drones — then crossed into the region by land or were airlifted by helicopters, Defense Minister Hulusi Akar said in a video posted on the ministry's website.
+Turkish jets and artillery struck suspected targets of the Kurdistan Workers' Party, or PKK, and commando troops — supported by helicopters and drones — then crossed into the region by land or were airlifted by helicopters, Defense Minister Hulusi Akar said in a video posted on the ministry's website.

+Akar said the jets successfully struck shelters, bunkers, caves, tunnels, ammunition depots and headquarters belonging to the PKK.
+The group maintains bases in northern Iraq and has used the territory for attacks on Turkey.

+At least 19 militants were killed while four Turkish troops were wounded during the offensive, the ministry said.
+There was no immediate comment from the Kurdish militant group on the incursion and the defense ministry statement couldn't be verified independently.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)